• Skip to primary navigation

 What if the sauce is too thin?

-Add more cornstarch slurry and simmer a few extra minutes on sauté mode until it thickens to your liking.
+Add more cornstarch slurry (start with 1 teaspoon cornstarch mixed with 1 tablespoon water) and simmer a few extra minutes on sauté mode until it thickens to your liking.

 Instant Pot Teriyaki Pork Tenderloin